 E-commerce is a different world.

 Then there is Performance Max, which has replaced Smart Shopping as Google's default for e-commerce.
 PMax is not a standard campaign.
 It runs across Search, Shopping, Display, YouTube, Gmail, and Maps simultaneously, using Google's automation to allocate budget.
 Managing it well requires understanding how to structure asset groups, how to use audience signals properly, when to add brand exclusions, and how to read the limited reporting it surfaces.
-It is an entirely different skill set from running a Search campaign.
+It is an entirely different skill set from running a Search campaign, and the trade-offs are covered in our guide to PMax vs Shopping vs Demand Gen.

 The 5 Things That Make E-commerce White Label Different